BlockDevsUnited/l-earn/README.md

 # Intro to Polkadot L-EARN

 Welcome to Polkadot L-EARN!
-We are a Polkadot community project where you can learn about Polkadot and Earn DOT at the same time!
+We are a Polkadot community project where you can learn about Polkadot and earn DOT at the same time!

 ## Join the community
 Here are the links to our community channels: